-COMMITMENT to sustaining superior service levels in all our interactions with and amongst our stakeholders including, but not limited to, our students, parents, prospective students, staff, faculty, vendors, alumni, and corporate partners.
+GOAL 2: Sustain superior service levels with ongoing monitoring, accountability, and recognition programs to reward excellent customer service all our interactions with and amongst our stakeholders including, but not limited to, our students, parents, prospective students, staff, faculty, vendors, alumni, and corporate partners.
 Through our technological and customer service training enhancements, we will increase accountability by consistently monitoring our customer satisfaction levels in all departments.
 This will enable us to identify areas of improvement and reward employees and departments when they consistently exhibit superior levels of customer service.
 Internal dashboards and scorecards will be developed to monitor and evaluate services levels in all departments to ensure outstanding customer experiences.